shortaktien/cryptotribe/README.md

 ## Get Involved

-Join us on our journey to revolutionize community management in the crypto space.
+Join me to revolutionize community management in the crypto space.
 Whether you're a developer, a community manager, or simply a blockchain enthusiast, there's a place for you in the CryptoTribe.

 - **Follow**: Stay up-to-date with our latest developments by following us on [Twitter](https://twitter.com/shortaktien) and [GitHub](https://github.com/shortaktien/cryptotribe).